MicrosoftDocs/defender-docs/defender-endpoint/evaluate-mda-using-mde-security-settings-management.md

 #### Check the platform update version

-The latest Platform Update” version Production channel (GA) is available in [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4052623+update).
+The latest "Platform Update" version Production channel (GA) is available in [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4052623+update).

-To check which "Platform Update” version you have installed, run the following command in PowerShell using the privileges of an administrator:
+To check which "Platform Update" version you have installed, run the following command in PowerShell using the privileges of an administrator:

 `get-mpComputerStatus | ft AMProductVersion`